GYNO-PEVARYL 150 mg Vaginal Pessaries

 The safety of Gyno-Pevaryl Vaginal Cream and Vaginal Pessaries was evaluated in 3630 patients who participated in 32 clinical trials.

-Based on pooled safety data from these clinical trials, the most commonly reported ADRs were (with % incidence) pruritus (1.2%) and skin burning sensation (1.2%).
+Based on pooled safety data from these clinical trials, the most commonly reported adverse reactions were (with % incidence) pruritus (1.2%) and skin burning sensation (1.2%).

-Including the above mentioned adverse drug reactions (ADRs), the following table displays ADRs that have been reported with the use of Gyno-Pevaryl Vaginal Cream and Vaginal Pessaries from either clinical trial or postmarketing experiences.
+Including the above mentioned adverse reactions, the following table displays adverse reactions that have been reported with the use of Gyno-Pevaryl Vaginal Cream and Vaginal Pessaries from either clinical trial or postmarketing experiences.
 The displayed frequency categories use the following convention:

 Reporting of suspected adverse reactions